ulbmuenster/InvenioRDM-community/README.md

-# InvenioRDm community resources
+# InvenioRDM community resources

-This is a place to preserve and share ressources for and created by the InvenioRDM communtity.
+This is a place to preserve and share ressources for and created by the InvenioRDM community.

 First entry will be the InvenioRDM workshop held in Münster 2024-03-18.